 Academy workshop: Information and communication technology

-Region: Open primarily to ISSA member organizations in the African region.
+Region: Open primarily to ISSA member organizations of the Asia and the Pacific region

 A member organization may send no more than two participants to a workshop.
 A workshop needs a minimum of 12 participants and will accommodate no more than 18 in order to have sufficient depth, diversity and time for exchange.